cameronjamesw/glamapaws/README.md

       - `#ffffff` - a solid white provides and excellent contrast amongst the royal green background
       - `#dfcaa0` - a smooth cream color used for the background of the breeds information pages

-  - Initially the color pallet was very different to the one here, it started off with pastal pink and blue; however after much consideration with Jodie, we both thought it was best to change to the pallet above.
-The colors here offer a very royal aesthetic as well as offering an excellent contrast for accessiblity - furthermore the royalty colors involved suit the brand name of 'Glamapaws'.
+  - The colors here offer a very royal aesthetic as well as offering an excellent contrast for accessiblity - furthermore the royalty of the colors involved suit the brand name of 'Glamapaws'.

 - **Font Style**

   - Both font styles used were taken from Google Fonts
     - The first is Red Hat Display - which was used for headings and other large font-styles.
 The weight of the font was easy to read and it natrually brought a lot of attention to itself.
-    - The second font style is Quicksand - and this was used for paragraph, lists and other standard sized text elements.
-The font was very soft and smooth, easy to read.
-With this font style being a sans-serif it is easily compatitlbe with a majority of browsers.
+    - The second font style is Quicksand - and this was used for paragraphs, lists and other standard sized text elements.
+The font is very soft and smooth, easy to read.
+With this font style being a sans-serif it is easily compatible with a majority of browsers.

 ### Future Features